Buying and selling XTBs is simple

 Step 2: Read the relevant Product Disclosure Statement (PDS) for the XTBs you have selected.

 Step 3: Contact your stockbroker or financial adviser, or visit your online broker and transact in exactly the same way you do with shares.
+Remember all XTBs start with the ticker code YTM and are 6-digits in total.

 With XTBs there’s no minimum investment amount and no additional account paperwork required.